panesofglass/tic-tac-toe/README.md

 - **Game Listing**: Landing page displaying all active games
 - **Game Creation**: Ability to create new games from the landing page
-- **Interactive Game Board**: Empty cells rendered with data-star click handlers, taken cells rendered as static text
+- **Interactive Game Board**: Empty cells rendered with datastar click handlers, taken cells rendered as static text
 - **Turn Indicator**: Visual display showing which player's turn it is (X or O)
 - **Win Detection**: Automatic detection of win conditions
 - **Draw Detection**: Identify when the game ends in a draw